4.2 Due Process, Ethics, and Professional Judgment

 Key Takeaways

-- Teachers document facts and data, not personal judgments, and they use the record to support team decisions.
+- Teachers document facts and data, not personal judgments, and use the record to support team decisions.

 Rights-based judgment without overstepping